Overhauling the ST3 program could help grapple with costs and improve outcomes.

 Likewise, the Sound Transit board has made head-scratching choices for the Everett Link Extension.
 Snohomish County officials have selected an indirect route deviating through Paine Field, through homes and businesses along Casino Road in South Everett, and through homes and businesses along Broadway in Downtown Everett.
 Adding to the problems, planned stations often involve sprawling footprints for discretionary features on large parcels of land.

-The preferred alternative for the Everett Link Extension will displace thousands of residents and jobs, and comes with a high cost premium over simply locating elevated alignments and stations within streets like SkyTrain in Vancouver, British Columbia.
+The preferred alternative for the Everett Link Extension will displace hundreds of low-income residents and jobs, and comes with a high cost premium over simply locating elevated alignments and stations within streets like SkyTrain in Vancouver, British Columbia.
 Also worrying is that the deviation through Paine Field won’t directly serve the airport and ridership will largely be poached from existing bus service, providing little overall transit benefit, especially compared to a more complementary routing.
 An alignment could be placed on SR 99/Evergreen Way with several stations between Airport Road and SR 526 would generate much more ridership and do it at far lower cost.

 Snohomish County officials, however, irrationally removed more direct SR 99 and I-5 routes from further study — and berated Sound Transit staff for even considering them as they did.